 In other words, any attempt to justify reason’s universal validity, purely in terms of some evolutionary account, runs into the same problem as attempts to doubt reason’s universal validity that we saw from The Last Word: The attempt to doubt reason’s universal validity (with a skeptical hypothesis) presupposes its independent validity, and likewise the attempt to say that reason’s universal validity derives from a purely physical process of biological evolution also presupposes its independent validity.

-The problem here is analogous to Harris’ point that any attempt to say that consciousness only seems to be a matter of subjective experience, but in actuality is just atoms/molecules/cells in the shape of a brain and body over time, still presupposes consciousness: “To say that consciousness may only seem to exist, from the inside, is to admit its existence in full—for if things seem any way at all, that is consciousness” (Harris 2014, 53).
+The problem here is analogous to Harris’s point that any attempt to say that consciousness only seems to be a matter of subjective experience, but in actuality is just atoms/molecules/cells in the shape of a brain and body over time, still presupposes consciousness: “To say that consciousness may only seem to exist, from the inside, is to admit its existence in full—for if things seem any way at all, that is consciousness” (Harris 2014, 53).
 So even though reason and consciousness are fundamentally distinct aspects of human minds, any attempt to explain what they are, in terms of some account external to them, is impossible.
 Any such attempt ends up presupposing them.

 It follows then that the claims, “human minds are the product of human brains” and “your ability to decode and understand this sentence depends upon neurophysiological events taking place inside your head at this moment”, are untenable if meant too strongly.
 And, as I have argued, the strong (hence problematic) meanings seem to be what Harris had in mind.

-Facing up to reason
+Waking up to Reason

-The only way to make sense of Harris’ claims would be to interpret “product of” and “depends upon” weakly enough to be compatible with the fact that reason cannot be an illusion, cannot be a derivative of anything else, and exists independently of any particular mind/brain/body.
+The only way to make sense of Harris’s claims would be to interpret “product of” and “depends upon” weakly enough to be compatible with the fact that reason cannot be an illusion, cannot be a derivative of anything else, and exists independently of any particular mind/brain/body.
 Then Harris is wrong to treat the capacity of human minds to reason as non-mysterious in a way that consciousness is not.
 When Harris (correctly) says, “Nothing about a brain, when surveyed as a physical system, suggests that it is a locus of experience” (Harris 2014, 56), he should also say, “Nothing about a brain, when surveyed as a physical system, suggests that it has a capacity to reason”.
 Or as Nagel puts the mystery in The Last Word, “The problem then will be not how, if we engage in it, reason can be valid, but how, if it is universally valid, we can engage in it” (Nagel 1997, 75).

 Whatever the answer to this question, it will clearly have a form that “accounts for our capacity to think these things [reason] in a way that presupposes their independent validity” (Nagel 1997, 75).
 Beyond that, it’s challenging to imagine what a satisfactory answer would look like.
-Since no description of unconscious and non-rational complexity can fully account for reason, that leaves few other options.
-It leaves either some theological explanation, or, as Nagel prefers (Nagel 1997, 127-143; Nagel 2012), some naturalistic explanation involving biological evolution (perhaps Darwinian or some teleological variant) plus a law of nature that whenever an organism of sufficiently high neurobiological complexity develops it ‘acquires’ a faculty of reason and consciousness.
+Since no description of unconscious and non-rational complexity is sufficient to account for our capacity to reason, that leaves few other options.
+It leaves either some theological explanation, or, as Nagel prefers (Nagel 1997, 127-143; Nagel 2012), some naturalistic explanation involving biological evolution (perhaps Darwinian or some teleological variant) plus a fundamental law of nature that whenever an organism of sufficiently high neurobiological complexity develops it ‘acquires’ a faculty of reason and consciousness.

 My own preference is Nagel’s, but I cannot delve further into details here.
 Suffice to say these issues are extremely interesting, and surely also at the center-of-the-bull’s-eye of Harris’ interests.

-Why doesn’t he know all this?
+How doesn’t he know all this?